Hi. My name is Chelle, and I am addicted to antique interior lighting and lamps. 💡 Especially slag glass!

 Two small dogs and cats in the house sure is a lot of fun!
 We are consistently entertained with antics, and Kenny has become a devout cat person! 😻

-Speaking of Kenny, here is an update on the work he has been doing on Ashely’s stairs.
+Speaking of Kenny, here is an update on the work he has been doing on Ashely’s stairs, adding and painting risers.
 He’s decided to make his own cove molding, putting a strip between the bottom of each step and top of each riser, and along the sides of each step and the wall trim, to hide the gap.
 It should look pretty fancy when he is finished.
 I’ll keep you updated.

 Also, speaking of Kenny – and since we are sharing old photos – I’ll share a link to our wedding photos from 22 years ago. ❤️ Ain’t we cute!